Differential Privacy as a Causal Property: Bounding Effects: Generalizing D.P., Understanding Alternatives

 While the explicit causal reasoning in \textsc{brp} can sharpen our intuitions about privacy, \textsc{brp} is not itself a privacy definition.
 Only some choices of variables to bound yield reasonable privacy guarantees.
-One class of privacy properties which are instances of \textsc{brp} is when $X$ corresponds to a decision to share data and $Y$ corresponds to some ``publicly'' released information.
-For example, $X$ could represent the decision to respond to a survey or joining a social network.
-The more complicated the causal model, the harder it is to reason about the causal effects of the action and subsequently bound them.
+Below, we use \textsc{brp} to express some of well known variations of \DP{}.
+Doing so both shows some reasonable ways of using \textsc{brp} to provide privacy guarantees and demonstrates that \textsc{brp} provides a common framework for precisely stating and comparing these variations.

-As a simple example, consider the randomized response method of providing privacy in which each survey participant adds noise to his own response before responding~\cite{warner65asa}.
-It can be described with bounds between each person's true attribute value $R_i$ and the response $D_i$ he provides instead of attempting to expressing it in terms of $R_i$ and $O$, which requires an independence assumption, or in terms of $D_i$ and $O$, which may not contain any random algorithms and miss the privacy protection altogether.
+First, consider the randomized response method of providing privacy in which each survey participant adds noise to his own response before responding~\cite{warner65asa}.
+Let each person's actual attribute be $R_i$, let the noisy response he provides be $D_i$, and let $O$ be the output computed from all the $D_i$.
+Unlike with (standard) \DP{}, the causal path from $D_i$ to $O$ has unbounded \textsc{brp}, may not contain any random algorithms, and misses the privacy protection altogether.
+Similarly, the path from $R_i$ and $O$ has unbounded \textsc{brp} due to the possibility of the $R_i$ having effects upon one another.
+However, the randomized response method does ensure $\epsilon$-\textsc{brp} from $R_i$ to $D_i$ for all $i$ where $\epsilon$ depends upon the amount of noise added to $D_i$.